In HTML, images are defined with the

 areas in the image-map.Background Image

-To add a background image on an HTML element, use the CSS propertybackground-image
+To add a background image on an HTML element, use the CSS propertybackground-image:Example

 To add a background image on a web page, specify the background-image property on the BODY element: